 Your insurance policy may cover some or all of the cost of mold removal, remediation, and restoration.
 Call 1-888-443-3110 now for a free, no-obligation estimate on mold restoration.

-Areas Most Likely to be Affected
+Areas Most Likely to Have Mold Problems

 Mold can affect any room, although certain factors make specific rooms and areas more susceptible to mold growth.